wxw115/Codes-in-Papers/[BEE]_FOSID/README.md

-# Matlab codes for computing FOSID
+# Matlab Codes for Computing FOSID, An Advanced Intensity Measure for PSDM of Bridges Against Liquefaction and Lateral Spreading

 ###### Contributors: Xiaowei Wang, Abdollah Shafieezadeh, and Jamie Ellen Padgett